Find out how it may benefit you

 This is facilitated by using pattern recognition, taking a thorough client history and, at times, also through functional testing.

-Find out more about functional medicine here.
+If you are interested in finding out more about functional medicine then you can do this here.

 Nutritional therapy is not just about healthy eating, it relies on science and the latest research and evidence available and is a safe and effective therapy.

 Who may benefit from nutritional therapy?